AdvancedServicesEngineeringFudan2018/MTB/docs/PlatformServices.md

 * for **building administrators**: how many rooms should be open to students

 ## Elasticity Management
-* TO BE CONTINUE...
+* Data Missing: machine learning or econometrics (*e.g.* time series) methods to stimulate them
+* API errors: *e.g.* if Baidu Map APIs are broken, we can use Amap APIs instead.

-## platform services in our scenario:
+# platform services in our scenario:

 ![P&S](architecture.png)